google/zetasql/docs/query-syntax.md

 + `input_column`: Takes a column and retrieves the row values for the column, [following these rules](#rules_input_column).
 + `pivot_column`: A pivot column to create for each aggregate function call.
-If an alias is not provided, a default alias is created.
+If an alias isn't provided, a default alias is created.
 A pivot column value type must match the value type in `input_column` so that the values can be compared.
-It is possible to have a value in `pivot_column` that doesn't match a value in `input_column`.
+It's possible to have a value in `pivot_column` that doesn't match a value in `input_column`.
 Must be a constant and [follow these rules](#rules_pivot_column).